 The pressure is controlled by small weights which are fitted on the lid - High pressure (15 lb) is suitable for general cooking purposes; Medium (10 lb) is used for pre-cooking fruits for jam; Low (5 lb) is best for cooking steamed puddings.
 Christmas puddings are especially good cooked in a pressure cooker.
 The appropriate pressure is always indicated in recipes.
 Timing starts from when the cooker reaches pressure after the weight is placed on the lid.

 Pressure cookers are easy to use, but care must be taken when opening after cooking is finished.
-The cooker must always be cooled, either by allowing to cool gradually off the heat or by holding under cold running water, and the weight must not be removed until the pressure has equalised.
+The cooker must always be cooled, either by allowing to cool gradually off the heat or by holding under cold running water, and the weight must not be removed until the cooker has stopped hissing.
 (My mother did this once when cooking beetroot, with the result that the newly-painted kitchen ceiling and walls were suddenly splattered with purple.
 More importantly, she could have been badly scalded.)
 Always follow the manufacturer's instructions.

 The pressure cooker also has a trivet, which is used inside the cooker to keep foods out of the liquid necessary to produce steam.
 Vegetables, for instance, are not cooked in water but in steam, and only a small amount of water is needed.Other foods, like steamed puddings, might burn if allowed contact with the bottom of the cooker, so they too can be stood on the trivet.